 4. Review, understand, and complete the ECG and Pharmacology Pre-course Self-Assessment on the Student Website (www.heart.org/eccstudent).

 5. Print your scores for the Pre-course Self-Assessment and bring them with you to class.
+AHA has made this pre-test mandatory.
+You cannot attend the class without the pretest.
 You can also take a picture of your test results and text them to Catherine Brinkley at (719) 551-1222 and I'll print them for both of us.

 If you have any physical condition that might prevent you from engaging in these activities, please tell an instructor.
 The instructor may be able to adjust the equipment if you have back, knee, or hip problems.